vikki-111/DIY-MacroPad/README.md

 ---

-#  DIY Macropad with Potentiometers
+#  DIY Macropad and Volume Control

 Hey!
 This is a little project I made using some extra parts I had from my TEP class in college.
 It’s a simple macropad with mechanical switches and potentiometers that you can fully control via Python.